Ural-Yunusbaev/IBDMig/README.md

 <pre>./ibdmig.py 22 ibdmig.list mapfile</pre>
 where:<br>
 22 - the number of chromosomes in according to DUSH output files (clust_1.hcl ... clust_22.hcl);<br>
-ibdmig.list - the file containing a list of individuals with following columns: ind_id, population, phenotype;<br>
+ibdmig.list - the file containing a list of individuals;<br>
 mapfile - the map/bim file with genetic distances (not mandatory).<br>

 IBDMig generates following output files:<br>
-ibdmig.out.cluster_counts containing counts of clusters sorted by size and populations composition (see Output files examples);<br>
+ibdmig.out.cluster_counts - counts of clusters sorted by size and populations composition (see Output files examples);<br>
-ibdmig.out.cluster_length - the average length of haplotypes in each population and cluster size category as shown in the table above (see Output files examples).<br>
+ibdmig.out.cluster_length - average length of haplotypes for each population and cluster size category as shown in the table above (see Output files examples).<br>

 Output files examples:
 <pre>